srinukanna/mynotes/algorithms.md

 # Definition:
     it is a step by step instruction to solve a computational problem.

-# Characteristics of an algrithm:
+# Characteristics of an algorithm:
     1.Input

     2.Output